Comprehending Appraisals

 • For example, if the comparable has a storm shelter and the subject doesn't, the appraiser may deduct the value of a storm shelter from the sales price of the comparable home.

-• However, if the subject has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.
+• But, in the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

 Valuation Using the Income Approach